Munich gravel plain: Formation

 According to an unambiguous stratigraphic record the formation process extended over three glacial periods.
-The massive Central Alpine pleistocene glaciers, that almost reached to the area of modern Munich, discharged not only water but also large amounts of soil and rock into the Alpine Foreland.
+The massive Central Alpine Pleistocene glaciers, which almost reached the area of modern Munich, discharged not only water but also large amounts of soil and rock into the Alpine Foreland.
 When the glaciers melted during interglacial warm periods, huge quantities of gravel, debris and water were released and flushed to the north, where they were mainly deposited on the Munich gravel plain.
-The lowest strata contains solidified deposits from the Mindel glaciation, above it lies gravel from the Riss glaciation, which in turn is covered by the youngest layer, the rock scree from the Würm glaciation.
+The lowest stratum contains solidified deposits from the Mindel glaciation, above it lies gravel from the Riss glaciation, which in turn is covered by the youngest layer, the rock scree from the Würm glaciation.
 Layers of clay in between represent the interim humus collections of the respective interglacial periods.

 All these ice age gravel deposits lie on top of the low hydraulic conductive sediments of the Molasse basin.
-The basin's sediment material of conglomerates, shales and debris have accumulated by erosion and denudation and formed in a sequence during the development of the Alps between around 50 to 3 million years ago.
-These layers, locally referred to as Flinz are impermeable to water.
+The basin's sediment material of conglomerates, shales and debris accumulated by erosion and denudation, forming in sequence during the development of the Alps between around 50 and 3 million years ago.
+These layers, locally referred to as Flinz, are impermeable to water.

 Waters

-During the pleistocene the ancient Mangfall river flowed through the eastern section of what is now the Munich gravel plain before it was deflected to the east towards the Inn river by a Würm glaciation moraine.
+During the Pleistocene the ancient Mangfall river flowed through the eastern section of what is now the Munich gravel plain before it was deflected to the east towards the Inn by a Würm glaciation moraine.
 The Grub-Harthausen dry valley is a sector of the former course of the river.

-Today the Isar river is the largest body of water on the Munich gravel plain.
+Today the Isar is the largest body of water on the Munich gravel plain.
 It roughly equally bisects the plain from southwest to northeast.
 Coming from the district of Starnberg, the Würm river flows through the west of the Munich gravel plain.
 Further natural waters are the Hachinger Bach and the Gröbenbach and its tributaries, which all, due to exudation of groundwater, rise on the Munich gravel plain.